 \section{Abstract}

 A \textit{bi-arrangement of hyperplanes} in a complex affine space is the data of two sets of hyperplanes along with a coloring information on the strata.
 To such a bi-arrangement, one naturally associates a relative cohomology group, that we call its \textit{motive}.
-The motivation for studying such relative cohomology groups comes from the notion of \textit{motivic period}.
+The main reason for studying such relative cohomology groups comes from the notion of \textit{motivic period}.
 More generally, we suggest the systematic study of the motive of a \textit{bi-arrangement of hypersurfaces} in a complex manifold.
 We provide combinatorial and cohomological tools to compute the structure of these motives.
-Our main object is the \textit{Orlik-Solomon bi-complex} of a bi-arrangement, which generalizes the Orlik-Solomon algebra of an arrangement.
-Loosely speaking, our main result states that \enquote{the motive of an exact bi-arrangement is computed by its Orlik-Solomon bi-complex}, which generalizes classical facts involving the Orlik-Solomon algebra of an arrangement.
+Our main object is the \textit{Orlik--Solomon bi-complex} of a bi-arrangement, which generalizes the Orlik--Solomon algebra of an arrangement.
+Loosely speaking, our main result states that \enquote{the motive of an exact bi-arrangement is computed by its Orlik--Solomon bi-complex}, which generalizes classical facts involving the Orlik--Solomon algebra of an arrangement.
 We show how this formalism allows us to explicitly compute motives arising from the study of multiple zeta values and sketch a more general application to periods of mixed Tate motives.